Food Recall Warning - Alasko brand IQF (Individually Quick Frozen) whole kernel corn recalled due to Salmonella

 New Alasko Limited Partnership is recalling Alasko brand IQF whole kernel corn from the marketplace due to possible Salmonella contamination.

-The recalled product has been sold in British Columbia, Alberta and Manitoba and may have been distributed in other provinces and territories.
+The recalled product has been sold in British Columbia, Alberta, Manitoba, Saskatchewan, and Quebec and may have been distributed in other provinces and territories.

 What you should do